Hills: Aonach Eagach (Meall Dearg and Sgorr nan Fionnaidh)

 There were more pinnacles and scrambling sections than I had remembered from my previous ascent, although

 nothing encountered felt scary or challenging.

 Looking back at short down-climb:

 A narrow section of ridge ahead (photo by Rachel):

 Looking back at another rocky descent:

-Beyond the pinnacles, it was great to be able to walk at a much faster pace towards the summit of Stob Coire Leith (Munro Top) with all the difficulties now behind us.
+Beyond the pinnacles, it was great to pick up the pace as we progressed towards the summit of Stob Coire Leith,

 Summit of Stob Coire Leith: